 The Company and certain of its current and former officers were named as defendants in a purported securities class action lawsuit filed in the United States District Court for the Southern District of New York (Levine v.
 AtriCure, Inc., Case No. 06 CV 14324 (United States District Court for the Southern District of New York)).
-The suit alleges violations of the federal securities laws and seeks damages on behalf of purchasers of the Company's common stock during the period from the Company's Initial Public Offering in August 2005 through February 16, 2006.
-The Company believes that the allegations are without merit and intends to vigorously defend against them, and the Company's motion to dismiss this suit is currently pending.
+The suit alleges violations of the federal securities laws and seeks damages on behalf of purchasers of the Company's common stock during the period from the Company's initial public offering in August 2005 through February 16, 2006.
+The Company believes that the allegations are without merit and intends to vigorously defend against them.
+The Company filed a motion to dismiss the lawsuit for lack of subject matter jurisdiction.
+This motion was denied in September 2007, and a motion for reconsideration of that denial is pending.